bagnacan/triplexer/README.md

 ### Operation read

-The *read* operation parses the provided RNA duplexes, and creates a cache that is used to find putative RNA triplexes.
+The *read* operation parses the provided RNA duplexes, and creates a cache to store their attributes (later used to find putative RNA triplexes).

 In a microrna.org file, each line represent an RNA *duplex*.
 These are carachterized by: